brainstormforce/astra-bulk-edit/README.md

 1. Make sure you have the Astra theme installed and activated.
 2. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Once activated, you’ll find the Astra Meta settings appear in the bulk edit screen for pages/posts.

 ## Frequently Asked Questions ##